Some Kansas lawmakers worry letters with white powder could be targeted act

 “It said, ‘Don’t choke on your ambition,'” Blew said.

-She believes the sender could be targeting lawmakers who supported the “Save Girls Sports” bill and the “Women’s Bill of Rights.”
+She believes the sender could be targeting lawmakers who supported bills aimed at banning trans athletes from women’s sports or restricting residents from identifying themselves as their preferred gender.

 “Both of those, we overrode the governor’s veto on, and we’ve been told that was an attack on transgender individuals,” Blew said.
 “And so I think that is where it’s coming from, but I don’t know.”